 All couples are invited to an initial meeting with the vicar.
 For weddings between citizens with UK passports, marriage is normally by ‘banns’.
 This means that an announcement is made on three consecutive weeks in church in the three months before you are to be married.
 If you live in Tasfield and hold UK passports you will automatically qualify to be married here.
 If you do not live in Tatsfield but have a special connection to the church or village (for example you used to live here, your parents live here, you or your parents worship or use to worship at St Mary’s) it may well still be possible.
 All initial enquires should be made to Revd.
 Vince Short on 01959 577 289 or by email to firstname.lastname@example.org

-In the early Spring before the wedding couples are invited to attend a marriage preparation day.
+In addition to preparation with the Vicar, wedding couples may be invited to attend a marriage preparation morning.
 This is usually a Saturday morning with lunch.
 The day explores expectations of marriage, its meaning and dealing with relationship issues.
 It is also a good opportunity to meet other couples getting married within our team of churches.

 If either party has been divorced, marriage in church is possible, but is not automatic and needs to be carefully considered together with the Vicar.
 In line with Church of England policy, marriage of divorcees is allowed within certain conditions.
 The couple is encouraged to meet with the Vicar to discuss their circumstances.